seanrioux/strapi-okria-api/README.md

 8. Save the objective to save your key results

 #### 3.6 Create resources
-To complete planning our initiative activities to drive key results, we will have to engage team teams or team members (our resources).
+To complete planning our initiative activities we will have to engage team teams or team members (our key resources).

 1. Click `Resources` in the sidebar and click the `Add New Resource` button
 2. Add a resource name in the `Resource` field